Christmas Sugar Cookies

 Christmas sugar cookie dough rolled out and cut into festive shapes like stars and trees using cookie cutters.

-Cool the cookies: Remove the cookies from the oven and let them cool completely on a wire rack before decorating.
-This helps the glaze set properly and prevents melting.
+8. Remove the cookies from the oven and let them cool on the baking sheet for a few minutes.
+Transfer them to a wire rack and allow them to cool completely before decorating.

 Freshly baked Christmas sugar cookies in tree and snowflake shapes cooling on a parchment-lined baking sheet.